Wings (1990 TV series): Locale

 The series takes place primarily at the fictional Nantucket airport Tom Nevers Field.
 Until 1976, the real-life island was the site of the United States Navy's Tom Nevers Naval Facility, later the home of the Nantucket Hunting Association.
 The Club Car (a real restaurant on Nantucket) is also often featured on the show.

-The airplane for the show was a 1981 Cessna 402C one of which was C/N 402C0507, N121PB, owned and operated by Express Air, owned and operated by Mike Josefek and Richard Sevigny.
+The airplane for the show was a 1981 Cessna 402C, one of which was C/N 402C0507, N121PB, owned and operated by Express Air, owned and operated by Mike Josefek and Richard Sevigny.
 The pilot during the filming was Austin Carey.
-The aircraft was eventually sold to Cape Air where it is still flying; in the pilot episode (as well as a few other episodes) the airplane fuselage shown in the hangar was C/N 4110069, N121PP (which was destroyed).
+The aircraft was eventually sold to Cape Air where it flew until December 2023, when it was scrapped for parts.
+In the pilot episode (as well as a few other episodes) the airplane fuselage shown in the hangar was C/N 4110069, N121PP (which was destroyed).

 British pilot (1996)

 A pilot for a British remake also called Wings was filmed in 1996.
 It was commissioned by Channel 3 North East and Yorkshire Television.
 The title of the episode is "The Legacy" (similar to the original show's pilot episode being called "Legacy").
-Much of the dialogue is lifted word-for-word from that original pilot episode (with some elements also taken directly from the original's Season 2 premiere episode "The Puppetmaster", written by Philip LaZebnik), as are many of the character names (though not all of them), the location now moving to Jersey in the UK.
+Much of the dialogue is lifted word-for-word from the original pilot episode (with some elements also taken directly from the original's Season 2 premiere episode "The Puppetmaster", written by Philip LaZebnik), as are many of the character names, the location now moving to Jersey in the Channel Islands.
 Even the look of the set is almost identical to the original series.
 Sandpiper Air retains its name though Roy's competitor airline, Aeromass, has been changed to Goldhawk Air.
 Very little is known about this attempt at the remake.
 Seemingly only one episode was filmed and likely aired on November 19, 1996.
-It was directed by Roy Gould, produced by Andrew Benson, and scripted by all of the original creators - David Angell, Peter Casey, David Lee (or because their original pilot script was used), who are also credited as creators of the remake - and starred Tony Gardner and Jonathan Cake as brothers Michael and Steve Hackett (formerly Joe and Brian Hackett in the original), with Una Stubbs portraying Fay and Debra Beaumont as Helen Chappel.
+It was directed by Roy Gould, produced by Andrew Benson, and scripted by all of the original creators—David Angell, Peter Casey, David Lee (or because their original pilot script was used), who are also credited as creators of the remake—and starred Tony Gardner and Jonathan Cake as brothers Michael and Steve Hackett (formerly Joe and Brian Hackett in the original), with Una Stubbs portraying Fay and Debra Beaumont as Helen Chappel.
 The character of Roy also appeared, played by Tim Wylton, as did Lowell, now renamed Noel and played by Bob Mason.
 Jason Hall was credited as Passenger and Anthony Schaeffer as Dispatcher.
 Some limited footage (a handful of clips totalling less than two minutes) surfaced online.
-With very little known details and footage existing, this could well be an example of a lost television broadcast.
+With very little known and scant existing footage, this could be an example of a lost television broadcast.